 Devron makes this decentralized data science paradigm a reality, allowing data scientists to train models at the point of data collection.

-Devron's federated machine learning platform consists of two components: Central Authority and Satellite(s).
-The control center (or “Central Authority”) governs the federated cohort of datasets.
+Devron's federated machine learning platform consists of two components: Control Center and Satellite(s).
+The Control Center governs the federated cohort of datasets.
 Each dataset is essentially a “Satellite” and can be anything from a file in public cloud storage to a SQL database to a legacy system.

-The Central Authority allows data scientists to configure satellites, develop models, and run experiments.
-Likely, several Satellites will connect to a single Central Authority, and each will train and send back local results.
-The Central Authority then aggregates those results and provides Satellites with an updated model for continued training.
+The Control Center allows data scientists to configure satellites, develop models, and run experiments.
+Likely, several Satellites will connect to a single Control Center, and each will train and send back local results.
+The Control Center then aggregates those results and provides Satellites with an updated model for continued training.

 Devron brings analytics to the data instead of data to the analytics.
-Raw data never transfers from the Satellites to the Central Authority—only model metadata.
+Raw data never transfers from the Satellites to the Control Center—only model metadata.
 And the platform leverages Privacy Enhancing Technologies, like secure multiparty computation, differential privacy, and encryption to prevent this metadata from being reverse-engineered.

 As a result, data stays put, data lineage is preserved, source data remains private, and data science teams obtain faster access and approvals.